li-jianli/jovay-docs/guide/how-to-access-the-devnet.md

     RPC_URL="url of Sepolia"
     L2_RPC_URL="url of Jovay"

-    # the address of your acoount on Sepolia
+    # the address of your account on Sepolia
     L1_OWNER_ADDR=bar
-    # the address of your acoount on Jovay
+    # the address of your account on Jovay
     L2_OWNER_ADDR=foo

     # the private key of your account on Sepolia